etainad008/family-hub/webapp/features.md

 ## Tasks

-Family members can assign **tasks** to eachother, which have a deadline and can be assigned to one family member or the whole family.
+Family members can assign **tasks** to each other, which have a deadline and can be assigned to one family member or the whole family.
-For common recurring tasks (such as household tasks), each member can save presets to quicky assign them.
+For common recurring tasks (such as household tasks), each member can save presets to quicky assign them again in the future.

 ## Events